 Permits (issued by drawing) are required for special permit pheasant hunts on W.S.
 Huey and for youth-only pheasant hunts on Bernardo WMA.
-To receive a permit, hunters may apply online: www.wildlife.state. nm.us or by telephone: 1-888-248-6866.
-Applications must be submitted by August 18 before 5 p.m.
-MDT. .
+To receive a permit, hunters may apply online: www.wildlife.state.nm.us or call: 1-888-248-6866.
+Applications must be submitted by August 17 before 5 p.m.
+MDT.